J. B. Lenoir: Life and career

 Lenoir was born in Monticello, Mississippi.
 His full given name was simply "J. B."; the letters were not initials.
-Lenoir's guitar-playing father introduced him to the music of Blind Lemon Jefferson, which became a major influence.
+Lenoir's guitar-playing father introduced him to the music of Blind Lemon Jefferson who became a major influence.
 During the early 1940s, Lenoir worked with the blues artists Sonny Boy Williamson II and Elmore James in New Orleans.
 He was later influenced by Arthur Crudup and Lightnin' Hopkins.

 In 1949, he moved to Chicago, where Big Bill Broonzy helped introduce him to the blues community.
 He began to perform at local nightclubs, with musicians such as Memphis Minnie, Big Maceo Merriweather, and Muddy Waters, and became an important part of the city's blues scene.
-He began recording in 1951 for J.O.B.
+Lenoir began recording in 1951 for J.O.B.
 Records and Chess Records.
 His recording of "Korea Blues" was licensed to and released by Chess, as having been performed by J. B. and his Bayou Boys.
-His band included the pianist Sunnyland Slim, the guitarist Leroy Foster, and the drummer Alfred Wallace.
+His band included Sunnyland Slim, piano, "Baby Face" Leroy Foster, guitar and Alfred Wallace on drums.